raganwald/raganwald.github.com/_posts/2015-04-01-partial-application.md

 published: true
 ---

-*Some of this material originally appeared in [What's the difference between Currying and Partial Application][wd]?
+*Some of this material originally appeared in [What's the difference between Currying and Partial Application?][wd]
 Here it is again, in ECMAScript 2015 syntax.*

 [wd]: http://raganwald.com/2013/03/07/currying-and-partial-application.html

 ---

 What is [Partial Application](https://en.wikipedia.org/wiki/Partial_application)?
 Good question!

 ### arity